 Less tangibly, it is important that each of Willamette’s schools contributes to a coherent “identity” for the university that helps prospective students, future employers, and alumni understand what is meant by a Willamette degree.
 Despite the relative financial independence of the schools, their distinct programs, and their varied competitive challenges, we are not adherents of Bunyan’s view that “every tub must stand upon its own bottom.”
 Indeed, each of our schools will benefit from Willamette’s unusual structure to the degree that alignment between them allows the whole to be stronger than the sum of its parts.

 To that end, this strategic plan outlines the way that the institutional strategic objectives roll down to the level of the individual schools.
 The alignment is not perfect.
 Each school has strategic opportunities and challenges that are unique to its particular circumstances.
-The challenges in developing and managing the remarkably diverse curriculum in the undergraduate college are very different from those faced by the law school, for example, and the international enrollments that are critical in the Atkinson School are entirely absent from the Graduate School of Education.
+The challenges in developing and managing the remarkably diverse curriculum in the undergraduate college are very different from those faced by the law school, for example, and the international enrollments that are critical in the Atkinson School.
 But the university-level strategic objectives usefully frame four key objectives for each school: quality, access, life-long value, and the distinctive advantages that arise from connection to place.

 Taken together, an authentic sense of “The Big W” emerges.
 In a time of unprecedented uncertainty and change in higher education, we cannot avoid setting priorities and making hard choices.
 By focusing on quality, this strategic plan envisions a Willamette that will continue as a place where hearts and minds are awakened, where knowledge becomes action, and where we heed the call to service as the truest path to a life of meaning.